nhsconnect/gpconnect/pages/appointments/appointments_serviceid_configuration.md

 	- current and previous state of the switch
 	- changes to the selected organisation list (if any)

-{% include important.html content="The configuration visibility switch does not affect service ID filtering changes in an appointments consumer in the same supplier system, such as displaying service name when searching for free slots." %}
+{% include important.html content="The configuration visibility switch does not affect service filtering changes in an appointments consumer in the same supplier system, such as displaying service name when searching for free slots." %}

 ### Supplier switch set to OFF ###

-When the service ID supplier switch is set to OFF:
+When the service filtering supplier switch is set to OFF:

 - For ALL organisations in the supplier's system:
-	- the organisation-controlled service ID configuration **SHALL NOT** be visible to users, and **SHALL NOT** take effect upon the API (regardless of the value of the organisation switch)
+	- the organisation-controlled service configuration **SHALL NOT** be visible to users, and **SHALL NOT** take effect upon the API (regardless of the value of the organisation switch)

 ### Supplier switch set to ON AT SELECTED ORGANISATIONS ###

-When the service ID supplier switch is set to ON AT SELECTED ORGANISATIONS:
+When the service filtering supplier switch is set to ON AT SELECTED ORGANISATIONS:

 - For organisations in the selected organisation list that are eligible to use GP Connect:
   - the organisation configuration **SHALL** be visible
-  - the effect of service ID filtering upon the API **SHALL** be dependent on the organisation configuration
+  - the effect of service filtering upon the API **SHALL** be dependent on the organisation configuration
 - For organisations NOT held in the selected organisation list:
 	- the organisation configuration **SHALL NOT** be visible, and **SHALL NOT** take effect upon the API (regardless of the value of the organisation switch)

 ### Supplier switch set to ON ###

-When the service ID supplier switch is set to ON:
+When the service filtering supplier switch is set to ON:

 - For ALL organisations in the supplier's system that are eligible to use GP Connect:
 	- the organisation configuration **SHALL** be visible
-	- the effect of service ID filtering upon the API **SHALL** be dependent on the organisation configuration
+	- the effect of service filtering upon the API **SHALL** be dependent on the organisation configuration

-{% include note.html content="This state has been included so that when service ID filtering configuration can be made available to all organisations using the supplier's system, there is no need to continue to maintain the selected organisation list." %}
+{% include note.html content="This state has been included so that when service filtering configuration can be made available to all organisations using the supplier's system, there is no need to continue to maintain the selected organisation list." %}

 ## Organisation configuration ##

-The organisation configuration for service ID filtering **SHALL** be used by staff within a provider organisation to:
+The organisation configuration for service filtering **SHALL** be used by staff within a provider organisation to:

 - set up a list of services for their organisation (taken from the service(s) in DOS provided by the organisation)
 - assign services to schedules (or schedule "templates")
-- enable or disable service ID filtering for their organisation
+- enable or disable service filtering for their organisation

 {% include important.html content="See [supplier switch](#supplier-switch) above for conditions when the organisation configuration is visible to a provider organisation." %}